When and Where to View the Best Fall Foliage in PA

 Best viewing time: mid October

 October is an ideal time to experience Washington Crossing Historic Park, which commemorates the site where General George Washington and his troops crossed the icy Delaware River in 1776.
-Stroll along nature trails and historic buildings to discover the history of Washington’s crossing and Taylorsville.
+Stroll along nature trails and historic buildings to discover the history of Washington’s Crossing and Taylorsville.

 For the best views: Climb Bowman’s Hill Tower for a 14-mile view of the Delaware River and its surrounding areas.